vnijs/radiant/inst/marketing/tools/help/preFactor.md

 The KMO and Bartlett’ test evaluate all available data together.
 A KMO value over 0.6 and a significance level for the Bartlett’s test below .05 indicate there is a reasonable amount of correlation in the data.
 Variable collinearity indicates how strongly a single variable is correlated with all the other variables combined.
 Values above .4 are considered appropriate.

-As can be seen in the output in the Summary tab from Factor > Pre-factor analysis, Bartlett’s test statistic is large and significant (p-value very close to 0) as desired.
+As can be seen in the output in the Summary tab from Factor > Pre-factor, Bartlett’s test statistic is large and significant (p-value very close to 0) as desired.
 The Kaiser-Meyer-Olkin (KMO) > 0.6 and thus acceptable.
 The variable collinearity values are all above 0.4 so all variables can be used in the analysis.

 ![prefac toothpaste - summary](figures_marketing/prefac_toothpaste_summary.png)